Syknapse/Contribute-To-This-Project/README.md

 You are going to contribute a card just like this one to this [project's web page](https://syknapse.github.io/Contribute-To-This-Project/ 'https://syknapse.github.io/Contribute-To-This-Project').
 It will include your name, your Twitter handle, a short description, and 3 links to useful resources for web developers that you recommend.

-You will make a copy of the card template inside the HTML file and customise it with your own information.
+You will make a copy of the card template inside the HTML file and customize it with your own information.

+---

 > ### Translations